Assess the Risk of Browser Extensions Installed in Your Browser. Download Plugin.×

 2FA requires both email and mobile phone to get access to an account.
 Having the second check-in place dramatically decreases the risk of unauthorized access, and thus limits the ransomware attacks too.

-8. End-User Behavior Security: Train Your Employees
+8. Train Your Employees on ransomware protection strategies

 In most cases, the end-user is the one that performs an action that triggers a ransomware attack.
 Security awareness training for your employees, although not being a panacea, can decrease the number of unaware or careless employees up to 90%, which drastically lowers their chances of clicking the wrong link.